ask a question

 Let's imagine you are jotting down a list on a piece of paper.
 Let's call the piece of paper groceries.
 Now, in the paper, you write a numbered list starting with zero with all the items that belong there:

-What you have right now is a real-world example of an array!
-The piece of paper called "groceries" would be your array.
+By simply creating a list of things, what you have right now is a real-world example of an array!
+The piece of paper called groceries would be your array.
 The items that you need to purchase are known as the array values.

 In this tutorial, you will learn all about what I like to go grocery shopping for.
-You may indirectly get an introduction to the most common things you want to do with an array.
+You may indirectly get an introduction to the very common built-in type, the array.

 var groceries = [];

-You have your variable name on the left, and you have a pair of brackets on the right that initializes this variable as an array.
-By only having the brackets, you create an empty array.
+You have your variable name on the left, and you have a pair of brackets on the right that initializes this variable as an empty array.
+This bracket-y approach for creating an array is better known as the array literal notation.

-You will commonly want to create an array with some items inside it from the very beginning.
-To create these non-empty arrays, place the items you want inside the brackets:
+Now, you will commonly want to create an array with some items inside it from the very beginning.
+To create these non-empty arrays, place the items you want inside the brackets and separate them by commas:

 var groceries = ["Milk", "Eggs", "Frosted Flakes", "Salami", "Juice"];